-POLICIES ACTION STRATEGIES RESPONSIBILITY STATUS Permit development or other activities only upon soils which are suited for such activity.
-Strictly administer and enforce provisions in the CLUC relating to soil suitability.
-Planning Board/CEO Ongoing 2.
-Protect wetlands from filling or encroachment so that their benefits and values are maintained.
-Amend the CLUC by placing all State-identified, moderate to high value 10-acre wetlands in a Resource Protection District and low and non rated in the Limited Residential District.
+Completed Prior Plan Stra itegies POLICIES ACTION STRATEGIES RESPONSIBILITY STATUS A. Protect wetlands from filling or encroachment so that their benefits and values are maintained.
+Amend the CLUC by placing all State- identified, moderate to high value 10-acre wetlands in a Resource Protection District and low and non rated in the Limited Residential District.
 Planning Board Town Meeting Complete Include provisions in the CLUC to discourage or prohibit filling and other activities that would degrade or destroy wetlands.
-Designate the CEO with Planning Board Town Meeting Complete responsibility for administration.
-Amend the CLUC to require applicants to obtain permits required under the Natural Resource Protection Act prior to the issuance of any local permit.
-Planning Board Town Meeting Complete 3.
-Prohibit inappropriate development within floodplains.
-Review and update as necessary Floodplain Management standards.
-Planning Board Town Meeting Ongoing Continue strict administration of the Town's Floodplain Management Standards.
-CEO Ongoing 4.
-Assure that development and other activities upon steeper slopes (20%) are undertaken in such a manner as to minimize municipal costs and environmental degradation.
+Designate the CEO with responsibility for administration.
+Planning Board Town Meeting Complete Amend the CLUC to require applicants to obtain permits required under the Natural Resource Protection Act prior to the issuance of any local permit.
+Planning Board Town Meeting Complete B. Assure that development and other activities upon steeper slopes (20%) are undertaken in such a manner as to minimize municipal costs and environmental degradation.
 Amend the CLUC to add provisions, requiring that on slopes in excess of 20%, developers and subsequent owners retain trees and other natural vegetation to stabilize hillsides, reduce erosion, siltation and nutrient run-off.
-Planning Board Town Meeting Complete
+Planning Board Town Meeting Complete C. Maintain wildlife resources through habitat preservation and/or enhancement.
+Seek assistance from the Beginning with Habitat Program to develop ordinance standards.
+Planning Board Complete Amend the CLUC to require buffers that conserve riparian areas.
+Planning Board Complete D. Protect unique natural areas.
+Recommend amendments to the CLUC aimed at protecting important natural areas.
+Planning Board Complete E. Maintain significant scenic qualities.
+Amend the CLUC to authorize the Planning Board to require modifications of subdivisions development to protect scenic vistas.
+Planning Board Town Meeting Complete F. Maintain a sport fishery.
+Request the Department of Inland Fisheries & Wildlife to conduct/update inventory of streams with brook trout habitat.
+Conservation Commission Complete